"

 SOP Format and Components

-The format of SOPs is standardized in that typically, within an organization, the SOP format is uniform across the organization.
+The format of SOPs is standardized such that within an organization.
 The title page must contain a standardized header (See Figure 9.4.1).
 Though there may be some variance across organizations within an industry, the page 1 header usually includes the following elements:

 Table 9.4.
 1: Components of page 1 of SOPs